Securing Your Raspberry Pi

 Zymbit security modules provide two perimeter detect circuits which, if broken, signal a breach in the physical perimeter of the host device.
 Such an event can be used to flag a breach, lock up or permanently destroy keys.

 Measuring the integrity of a device and confirming (authenticating) it's identity are interelated activities.
 The first step is to establish a device identity in a 'trusted environment' that you control or trust; your lab, your manufacturing partner, your approved field service franchise.
 Zymbit security modules automatically generate a multi-factor device identity by measuring various parameters (factors) of the host computer and combining these with additional factors that are unique to each instance of security module.
 The result is essentially a fingerprint of the device.
 In a process called 'binding' the fingerprint is permanently and secretly stored inside the zymbit security module.

 At bootup and on a periodic basis the security module will measure the physical integrity of the device - perimeter, power quality, shock - and the identity.
 If either of these measurements are false, then the security module will remain locked, or self destruct, depending up how it has been configured.
 If both measurements are true, then the key management and cryptoengine services are enabled by the security supervisor.

-Zymbit security modules are designed to be easy to integrate.
-An API is available in Python, C, C++, and hardware modules plug directly into the GPIO header of Raspberry Pi and other single board computers with compatible GPIO headers.
+Zymbit security modules are designed to be easy to integrate by software developers, late in the design cycle.
+Software APIs are available in Python, C, C++, and hardware modules plug directly into the GPIO header of Raspberry Pi, and other single board computers with compatible GPIO headers.